AllenSWDB/allenswdb.github.io/databook/glossary.md

   perfuses the local region.
 The timecourse of the ISI signal is slow, and the magnitude of the reflectance changes are small.
 As a result, the use of periodic stimuli can aid in signal detection.
-A common use of ISI is to map {term}retinotopy across the brain surface by moving a slowly drifting bar across the visual field then measuring the signal in each pixel at the frequency of the periodic drifting bar.
+A common use of ISI is to map {term}`retinotopy` across the brain surface by moving a slowly drifting bar across the visual field then measuring the signal in each pixel at the frequency of the periodic drifting bar.
 ISI has also been used to identify orientation maps in species with organized orientation maps like cats and primates, as well as to